Dontae Fleming: Professional career

 After not being selected in the 2025 NFL draft, Fleming signed with the Minnesota Vikings as an undrafted free agent.
 On August 26, 2025, he was waived by the team but was signed to the practice squad the following day.
+Fleming signed a reserve/future contract with Minnesota on January 5, 2026.
+On August 30, he was placed on injured reserve by the Vikings as part of the final roster cuts.
+On September 3, Fleming was waived with an injury settlement.